In 2020, the entire world became reliant on technology to stay connected. Here are some eye-opening stats to prove it…

 35. 75% of millennials don’t like making or taking phone calls because of its time-consuming nature

-36. Three in five companies say that phone systems are amongst their most urgent priorities for investment.
+36. Three in five companies say that phone systems are among their most urgent priorities for investment

 37. Just 26% of US companies provide mobile phones for their employees